bem22/CV/README.md

 <!--Contact Information-->
 [__github.com/bem22__](https://github.com/bem22) __|__ [Stackoverflow](https://stackoverflow.com/users/7056603/bem22)
-07398137319 __|__ be.mihai22@gmail.com
+__|__ be.mihai22@gmail.com

 <!--Statement-->
 > Final year student with experience in DevOps, low-level programming and web development.
-I plan to complete my degree in **BSc Computer Science with an Industrial Year** and work as a Software engineer in embedded systems.
+I plan to complete my degree in **BSc Computer Science with an Industrial Year** and work as a Software Engineer in embedded systems.
 I am currently working on my drone deployment network for my final year project.
 I am also interested in electrical engineering and PCB design.

 <!--Body Start -->